 For a time Williams was conductor of the Boston Pops Orchestra, and he has written several classical concert pieces.
 As America's best-known composer, he as also been commissioned to compose works for some big events such as the Olympics and the unveiling of the Statue of Liberty.
 Several of these works can be found on album collections of Williams' music.
 In the realm of film music, it seems as though Williams will always be very much in demand.
 In recent years he has been scoring the three "Star Wars" prequels, "The Patriot", the various "Harry Potter" films, the jazzy retro-sounding "Catch Me If You Can", and for Steven Spielberg, "AI" and "Minority Report".
 The latter film has an exciting soundtrack by Williams and also features Schubert's Unfinished Symphony during the "conducting" scenes - surely a joke from the Music Supervisor since the crimes detected by the precogs have not happened yet and will be stopped in the nick of time by the police!
 One point to note that is frequently mis-quoted even in reference books, is that John Williams the composer had no involvement with the "Deer Hunter", though John Williams the guitarist played the theme tune "Cavatina" by Stanley Myers, later to have lyrics added and sung by Cleo Laine.

 John Williams has recently re-crafted his Star Wars music from all six films to fit a show called "STAR WARS: A Musical Journey".
 This is a live two-hour musical event with the Royal Philharmonic Orchestra and chorus, with scenes from the movies and live narration.
 The show started in London's "O2 arena" (previously called the Millennium Dome) in April 2009 before going on tour across Europe.
-The venues will also host an exhibition of models, props, costumes and artwork from the Lucasfilm Archives.
-For tickets and further information see The O2 site or your local press for further information.
+The venues hosted an exhibition of models, props, costumes and artwork from the Lucasfilm Archives.
 Here is the Maestro conducting the world premiere of his piece called Soundings commissioned for the opening of the new Walt Disney Concert Hall in Los Angeles in 2003.
 The composer's goal was to make the hall sing, and he certainly does that!
 See also our review of the new boxset Indiana Jones: The Soundtracks Collection which explores the most complete versions of these film scores so far released, and the show Star Wars in Concert.

 It's a long time since we heard a completely new film score by John Williams, but The Adventures of Tintin: The Secret of the Unicorn is now on general release in various parts of the world.
 Steven Spielberg worked with Peter Jackson on the movie, and yet again Andy Serkis gets involved in motion capture to create the character of Captain Haddock.
 The story involves Tintin and his friends finding directions to a sunken ship which was commanded by one of Haddock's ancestors, so they go off on a treasure hunt.
 Regular Williams collaborator Conrad Pope returns for orchestration duties, and the soundtrack CD is available now at amazon.co.uk and amazon.com, and short samples of each track can be heard on the German website www.cinemamusica.de and the movie trailer is at www.tintin.com.